Health and safety at work statistics

 Another reason why the incidence of accidents is considerably higher for men is linked to the economic activities where they more frequently work.
-Indeed, the number of accidents at work varies considerably depending upon the economic activity in question (see Figure 2) and is positively skewed in relation to male-dominated activities.
-Within the EU-27 in 2009, the construction, manufacturing, transportation and storage, and agriculture, forestry and fishing sectors together accounted for just over two thirds (67.8 %) of all fatal accidents at work and just over half (50.2 %) of all serious accidents.
-More than one in four (26.1 %) fatal accidents at work in the EU-27 in 2009 took place within the construction sector, while the manufacturing sector had the next highest share (16.1 %).
+Indeed, the number of accidents at work varies considerably depending upon the economic activity in question (see Figure 3) and is positively skewed in relation to male-dominated activities.
+Within the EU-28 in 2011, the construction, manufacturing, transportation and storage, and agriculture, forestry and fishing sectors together accounted for just over two thirds (67.8 %) of all fatal accidents at work and just under half (48.5 %) of all serious accidents.
+Close to one in four (23.1 %) fatal accidents at work in the EU-28 in 2011 took place within the construction sector, while the manufacturing sector had the next highest share (16.5 %).
 Apart from transportation and storage, most service activities recorded relatively low shares of the total number of serious or fatal accidents.
-Nevertheless, serious (rather than fatal) accidents were relatively common within wholesale and retail trade, human health and social work activities, administrative and support service activities and accommodation and food service activities.
+Nevertheless, serious (rather than fatal) accidents were relatively common within wholesale and retail trade, human health and social work activities, administrative and support service activities, and accommodation and food service activities.

-It is also possible to analyse the data according to the type of injury sustained during the accident – see Figure 3.
-Data for the EU-27 for 2009 shows that there were two types of common injury, namely, wounds and superficial injuries (34.0 % of the total) and dislocations, sprains and strains (30.0 %).
-Around one in ten accidents concerned bone fractures (10.6 %), while a similar proportion of accidents resulted in concussion and internal injuries (10.2 %).
+It is also possible to analyse the data according to the type of injury sustained during the accident — see Figure 4.
+Data for the EU-27 for 2010 show that there were two types of common injury, namely, wounds and superficial injuries (33.2 % of the total) and dislocations, sprains and strains (29.6 %).
+Around 1 in 10 accidents resulted in concussion and internal injuries (11.8 %) while a similar proportion of accidents concerned bone fractures (11.4 %).

 Data sources and availability